 “No matter how smart or well-educated you are, you can be deceived,” — James Randi

 Woohoo!
 Finally, I’ve got to see James Randi’s An Honest Liar.
 A documentary of life and career of the world-famous magician (also known as The Amazing Randi) and skeptic of the “superstitious woo” such as psychic powers, psychic surgery, faith healing, paranormal, crystal healers, dowsing, fake channeling, aura reading, and more across the world.

 They typically have one thing in common; they’re scammers.
-In other words, they are manipulative human beings who want money from the gullible people.
-James Randi has been diligently exposing those elaborate hoaxes of these scammers on television for over many years; showed how people got duped with just a slide of hands and illusions.
+In other words, they are manipulative human beings who want money from gullible people.
+James Randi has been diligently exposing those elaborate hoaxes of these scammers on television for over many years; showing how people got duped with just a slide of hands and illusions.

 Philippine: Psychic surgery

 If you read Carl Sagan’s book – Demon haunted world.
 The “Physic surgery” that became famous in the Philippines was mentioned there.
 Yes, I saw this “psychic surgery” on the television when I was young.
 As a kid, I for one believe it, and was transfixed on how it was done.
-Imagine you can have a surgery without them cutting your skin, then pulled some “guts” with their bare hands.
-Many people has been a fallen prey– vulnerable and desperate people who wanted help to cure their diseases.
+Imagine you can have a surgery without them cutting your skin, then pulling some “guts” with their bare hands.
+Many people have been a fallen prey– vulnerable and desperate people who wanted help to cure their diseases.
 They are willing to pay without questioning the real medical benefits from it.